bcristol93/argo_seir-eakf-modeling/README.md

 - `cache/mobility_state_weekly_total_fromSafeGraph.csv` — weekly state mobility totals (prebuilt)

 The `outputs4/` folder is **generated** and not tracked.

+Users should not edit paths or configuration files; all paths are relative and resolved internally.
+A full run may take several minutes depending on hardware.

 ## Setup
 ### 1) Clone